Felicia Day: Other work

 In July 2008, Day starred as Penny in the three-part web-based musical Dr. Horrible's Sing-Along Blog (created by Joss Whedon, who also created Dollhouse and Buffy the Vampire Slayer, in which Day had parts).
-Day was featured as a patient in the episode "Not Cancer" of the medical drama House, and had a guest starring role in an unaired episode of sci-fi drama Dollhouse entitled "Epitaph One", as well as its series finale "Epitaph Two."
+Day was featured as a patient in the episode "Not Cancer" of the medical drama House, and had a guest starring role in an unaired episode of sci-fi drama Dollhouse entitled "Epitaph One", as well as its series finale, "Epitaph Two".
 Also in 2008, Day was featured in a series of commercials for Sears Blue Crew.
 She also appeared in the first of the revitalized Cheetos commercials.

-In the series Lie to Me, on the episode called "Tractor Man," airing December 14, 2009, Day sang a song called "White Lie" alongside Brendan Hines.
+In the series Lie to Me, on the episode called "Tractor Man", airing December 14, 2009, Day sang a song called "White Lie" alongside Brendan Hines.
 Day starred with Kavan Smith in the Syfy film adaption of the Little Red Riding Hood saga, called Red, produced by Angela Mancuso.
 Day also played the continuing role of Dr. Holly Marten in the Syfy channel's original series, Eureka, appearing in 18 episodes during the last two seasons of the show.
 Day has also played the role of 'Gorgol' in the web series MyMusic directed by The Fine Brothers.

 In February 2011, Day announced that she would be starring in a new web miniseries called Dragon Age: Redemption, based on the Dragon Age video game series developed by BioWare and aired on October 10, 2011.
 Day plays an elf named Tallis, and returns as the voice and likeness for the character in the Dragon Age II downloadable content Mark of the Assassin.

-In January 2012, Day announced that she would be hosting a Google+ Hangout called Vaginal Fantasy.
-The Hangout featured Day along with Kiala Kazebee, Veronica Belmont, and Bonnie Burton.
-Every month they discussed lady-leaning paranormal and historical adventure books.
-In February 2012, Day guest starred in Sean "Day[9]" Plott's online webcast featuring Kingdoms of Amalur: Reckoning.